marxin/kgraft-analysis-tool/README.md

-kgraft-analysis-tool is a simple tool capable of showing IPA cloning decisions made by modified version of the GCC compiler:
+kgraft-analysis-tool is a simple tool capable of showing IPA cloning decisions made by modified version of the GCC compiler: https://github.com/marxin/gcc/tree/dump-ipa-clones

-https://github.com/marxin/gcc/tree/dump-ipa-clones
+Having a modifed function __foo__, the tool displays all functions that can be affected by a change applied to the function __foo__.
+The most common case is propagation via inlining, however there are another IPA passes (IPA split, IPA constant propagation, etc.) that can be eventually generate clones that are inlined to a function.

 ## Usages